 What is the difference between a HAVING clause and a WHERE clause?

-This second category of question gives you an SQL query and asks you a question about it.
+This second category gives you an SQL query and asks you a question about it.
 This tests your ability to read, interpret, analyze, and debug code written by others.

 Put the clauses in order by how SQL would run them.

 Identify the error and correct it.

 Predict what the query will return.

 Explain what problem the query is meant to solve.

 The questions most commonly associated with the SQL technical screening ask you to solve a given problem by writing out a query in SQL.
 You’ll typically be given one or more tables and asked to write one or more queries to retrieve, edit, or remove data from those tables.